PathHunter β-Arrestin Assay Principle

 GPR17, a class A orphan receptor that is phylogenetically related to purinergic and CysLT receptors, has emerged as a modulator of CNS myelination.
 The small molecule MDL29,951 was analyzed for its ability to deorphanize GPR17 and function as a potential treatment for demyelinating CNS diseases like multiple sclerosis.
 CHO-K1 cells expressing the GPR17-PK fusion protein were retrovirally infected with the PathHunter β-Arrestin2 Retroparticles and assayed for β-arrestin recruitment.
 Results indicate compound induced concentration-dependent agonist response for MDL29,951 revealing a potential modulator of GPR17 and potential therapeutic for multiple sclerosis patients.

 Lipid ligands and lysophospholipid GPCRs tend to be problematic to work with.
 The difficult to study GPCR lysophospholipid, EDG2 (also called LPA1 or LPAR1), was evaluated for β-arrestin recruitment using the ligand 1-Oleoyl-LPA.
 A CHO-K1 human EDG2-PK cell line was retrovirally infected with PathHunter β-Arrestin2 Retroparticles and assayed for β-arrestin recruitment.
-Results revealed successful β-arrestin recruitment upon ligand stimulation and acceptable signal:background of 2.6.
+Results revealed successful measurement of β-arrestin recruitment upon ligand stimulation and acceptable signal:background of 2.6.